blckclov3r/blckclov3r.github.io/wp-content/plugins/facebook-messenger-customer-chat/readme.txt

 On the desktop, go to your Facebook page, and click on Insights on the Navigation bar.
 On the left hand side, click on Messaging to see your messaging analytics.

 = Where can I find support? =
-Please refer to our [troubleshooting guide](https://www.facebook.com/business/help/789975831794468) for the most common issues and how to resolve them.
 If you get stuck, or have any questions, you can ask for help in the [Messenger Platform Developer Community](https://www.facebook.com/groups/messengerplatform).
 If you would like to file a bug, please use the Facebook Bug tool found [here](https://developers.facebook.com/support/bugs/).

 == Changelog ==

-= 1.9 - Nov 3, 2020 =
-* Tested up to WordPress 5.5.3
-* Added troubleshooting links in plugin settings page and faq's

 = 1.8 - Sept 28, 2020 =
 * Tested up to WordPress 5.5.1